Mexico

-With a gross domestic product of USD 1 300 billion and a population of more than 130 million, Mexico is the 15th largest economy in the world.
-It is also the largest Spanish speaking country in the world.
-Mexico benefits from a geographically strategic position that provides a link between North and South America.
-This is partly reflected by its comprehensive trade policy which covers over 50 nations – more than any other country in the world.
-In addition, Mexico is the region’s leading manufacturing nation after the United States and is leveraging new opportunities as the nearshoring trend accelerates.
+With a gross domestic product of USD 1,300 billion and a population of more than 130 million, Mexico is the 15th largest economy in the world and the largest Spanish-speaking country.
+Its strategic geographical position makes it an ideal gateway for companies looking to export to Mexico and expand across North and South America.
+This opportunity is supported by Mexico’s comprehensive trade policy covering over 50 nations - more than any other country - and its role as the region’s leading manufacturing nation after the United States.
+As the nearshoring trend accelerates, the potential to export to Mexico and benefit from its strong industrial base continues to grow.

 In 1986, Mexico joined the General Agreement on Tariffs and Trade (GATT) and in 1994, the North American Free Trade Agreement (NAFTA).
 With these agreements, Mexico shifted from an import substitution industrialisation model to a free trade economy which has had positive impacts on the country’s economic growth.